cosmos/ibc/ideation/zkps-interchain.md

 ### ZKPs for cross-chain communication

+No (new) state at all.

+- Compute compression.
 - Slotting in to replace existing verification primitives which could be done without ZK.
 - Primarily: Zero-knowledge light clients (light client covers wide category)
 - Not part of the state machine itself.
 - Examples: Celo light client, Coda light client (could also be used over IBC easily)
+- Celo light client: header verification only.
+- Coda light client: full state transition verification.
+- There is design space in between (verify part of state transition, verify some invariants).
+- Light client isn't a great term (category too wide), we need better ones.

 ### ZKPs as part of a state machine on the interchain

+No cross-chain state.

 #### A shielded pool on the interchain / B - Many shielded pools on the interchain